 Subject to the limitation under the REIT asset test rules, we are permitted to own up to 100% of the stock of one or more taxable REIT subsidiaries ("TRSs").
 We have elected for two of our active subsidiaries to be treated as TRSs.
 One of our TRSs is subject to federal, state and local income taxes at the applicable corporate rates and the other is subject to foreign income taxes.
-As of December 31, 2017, our TRS that is subject to federal, state and local income taxes at the applicable corporate rates had a net operating loss carry-forward of approximately \$5.4 million.
-The loss carry-forward is fully reserved as of December 31, 2017, with a valuation allowance due to uncertainties regarding realization.
-Our net operating loss carryforwards generated up through December 31, 2017 will be carried forward for no more than 20 years.
+As of December 31, 2018, our TRS that is subject to federal, state and local income taxes at the applicable corporate rates had a net operating loss carry-forward of approximately \$5.8 million.
+Up to 100% of the net operating loss carry-forwards arising in taxable years ending prior to January 1, 2018, may be used to reduce taxable income for any taxable year during the eligible carry-forward period.
+The net operating loss carry-forward arising in our taxable year ending December 31, 2018, may be used to reduce only 80% of taxable income for any taxable year during the eligible carry-forward period.
+Our net operating loss carry-forward is fully reserved as of December 31, 2018, with a valuation allowance due to uncertainties regarding realization.
+Under current law, our net operating loss carryforward generated up through December 31, 2017 may be carried forward for no more than 20 years, and our net operating loss carryforward generated in our taxable year ended December 31, 2018 may be carried forward indefinitely.

-For the year ended December 31, 2017, 2016 and 2015, we recorded approximately \$2.4 million, \$3.3 million and \$1.0 million, respectively, of federal, state and local income tax provision.
-For the year ended December 31, 2017, 2016 and 2015, we recorded a provision (benefit) for foreign income taxes of approximately \$0.8 million, \$(1.9) million and \$0.2 million, respectively.
+For the year ended December 31, 2018, 2017 and 2016, we recorded approximately \$0.8 million, \$2.4 million and \$3.3 million, respectively, of federal, state and local income tax provision.
+For the year ended December 31, 2018, 2017 and 2016, we recorded a provision (benefit) for foreign income taxes of approximately \$2.2 million, \$0.8 million and \$(1.9) million, respectively.
+The above amounts include any income or franchise taxes payable to certain states and municipalities.